Washington, D.C.: Demographics

-The U.S. Census Bureau estimates that the district's population was 705,749 as of July 2019, an increase of more than 100,000 people compared to the 2010 United States Census.
-When measured on a decade-over-decade basis, this continues a growth trend since 2000, following a half-century of population decline.
-But on a year-over-year basis, the July 2019 census count shows a population decline of 16,000 individuals over the preceding 12-month period.
-Washington was the 24th most populous place in the United States as of 2010.
-According to data from 2010, commuters from the suburbs increase the district's daytime population to over a million.
-If the district were a state it would rank 49th in population, ahead of Vermont and Wyoming.
+The U.S. Census Bureau estimates that the district's population was 705,749 as of July 2019, up more than 100,000 people since the 2010 United States census.
+When measured decade-over-decade, this shows growth since 2000, following a half-century of population decline.
+Washington was the 24th-most populous place in the United States as of 2010.
+According to data from 2010, commuters from the suburbs boost the district's daytime population past one million.
+If the district were a state, it would rank 49th in population, ahead of Vermont and Wyoming.

-The Washington metropolitan area, which includes the district and surrounding suburbs, is the sixth-largest metropolitan area in the U.S. with an estimated six million residents as of 2016.
+The Washington metropolitan area, which includes the district and surrounding suburbs, is the sixth-largest metropolitan area in the U.S., with an estimated six million residents as of 2016.
 When the Washington area is included with Baltimore and its suburbs, it forms the vast Washington–Baltimore combined statistical area.
 With a population exceeding 9.8 million residents in 2020, it is the third-largest combined statistical area in the country.

-According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 4,410 homeless people in Washington, D.C.
+According to Department of Housing and Development's Annual Homeless Assessment Report in 2022, there were an estimated 4,410 homeless people in Washington, D.C.

+The city passed a law in 2013 that requires shelter to be provided to everyone in need when the temperature drops below freezing.
+Since D.C. does not have enough shelter units available, every winter it books hotel rooms in the suburbs with an average cost of around $100 for a night.
+According to the D.C.
+Department of Human Services, during the winter of 2012 the city spent $2,544,454 on putting homeless families in hotels, and budgeted $3.2 million on hotel beds in 2013.

-According to 2017 Census Bureau data, the population of Washington, D.C. was 47.1% Black or African American, 45.1% White (36.8% non-Hispanic White), 4.3% Asian, 0.6% American Indian or Alaska Native, and 0.1% Native Hawaiian or Other Pacific Islander.
-Individuals from two or more races made up 2.7% of the population.
-Hispanics of any race made up 11.0% of the district's population.
+According to 2020 Census Bureau data, the population of Washington, D.C., was 41.4% Black or African American, 39.6% White (37.9% non-Hispanic White), 4.9% Asian, 0.5% American Indian or Alaska Native, 0.1% Native Hawaiian or Other Pacific Islander, and 5.4% Some Other Race.
+Individuals from two or more races made up 8.1% of the population.
+Hispanics of any race made up 11.3% of the district's population.